Integration Platform

 API-first platform with webhooks, CEL guards and transforms, and enterprise integrations to automate questionnaires, workflows, and document processes.

-Fluvial’s integration capabilities ensure your questionnaire and workflow processes seamlessly connect with existing business systems.
-Rather than operating as an isolated tool, Fluvial becomes the orchestration layer that connects due diligence, compliance, and assessment processes across your entire technology ecosystem.
+RiskNodes’s integration capabilities ensure your agentic review workflows seamlessly connect with existing software pipelines.
+Rather than operating as an isolated tool, RiskNodes becomes the arbitration layer that connects AI code generation, compliance checks, and secure deployment across your engineering ecosystem.

 API-First Design

-Every feature in Fluvial’s user interface is accessible through REST APIs.
-This includes questionnaire management, response collection, workflow control, analytics, and user administration.
+Every feature in RiskNodes’s user interface is accessible through REST APIs.
+This includes assessment triggering, response collection, workflow control, analytics, and user administration.

 OpenAPI Documentation